 If you have not been tracking the progress of the Oroville dam spillway repair project, the scale of the effort has been impressive.
 Since the collapse of a portion of the main spillway two winters ago.
 The California Department of Water Resources has been capturing progress through compelling videos.
 Its inspiring to see projects of this magnitude taking place in the United States today accompanied by a great safety record.

 It was nice to see Dwell inquiring at to possible futures of mobility and the workplace in their recent printed issue.
 The range of responses include thinking along the lines of what is in IDEO's Slow Becomes Fast flexible interiors concept and Inverse Commute Work on Wheels concept from its Future of Automobility provocation series.
+Take a closer look at an extract in their online feature.

 An earlier bivouac post spoke to the merit of building items with Lego Technic.
 Depending on the kit, one can gain an real appreciation for certain mechanical relationships within drive trains, limited slip differrentials, pistons and cam shafts and the like.
 It turns out that a recent encounter with Lego's Architecture series had a similar effect, leading to renewed appreciation for Mies van der Rohe's iconic Farnsworth House.